goto-eof/fromgtog/README.md

 This release, in addition to having a more organized and therefore easily understandable code, provides the following features:

-- clone from GitHub to GitHub
+- cloning from GitHub to GitHub
-- clone from GitHub to Gitea
+- cloning from GitHub to Gitea
-- clone from GitHub to Local
+- cloning from GitHub to Local
-- clone from Gitea to GitHub
+- cloning from Gitea to GitHub
-- clone from Gitea to Gitea
+- cloning from Gitea to Gitea
-- clone from Gitea to Local
+- cloning from Gitea to Local
-- clone from Local to GitHub
+- cloning from Local to GitHub
-- clone from Local to Gitea
+- cloning from Local to Gitea
-- clone from Local to Local
+- cloning from Local to Local (copies only git repositories)

 # Which features will NOT be present?